brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 1. micrograd does the structural manipulation (mathematical differentiation);
 2. actual numerical calculation is delegated to a numerical library as NumPy.

-When a machine learning library implements the mathematical functions again, it is possible the result is differnt from NumPy, for example the `arctanh(x)` in TensorFlow, when `x` is close to 1.
+When a machine learning library implements the mathematical functions again, it is possible the result is differnt from NumPy, for example the `arctanh(x)` in TensorFlow, when `x` is close to 1 or -1.

 ### micrograd can be taught to high schoolers
 The core file [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py) is less than 500 lines, 10,000+ times smaller than full-featured libraries.